Postgraduate taught courses in Film Studies

 - International Master in Audiovisual Studies (IMACS) MLitt

-The Department was ranked second in the UK by The Guardian 2020 University League Tables and first in the 2019 National Student Survey with 100% satisfaction.
+The Department was ranked First in the UK for Media and Film Studies by The Guardian 2021 University League Tables and first in the 2019 National Student Survey with 100% satisfaction.

 The Department offers state-of-the-art facilities, including specially fitted seminar and screenings rooms, a 3D projector, virtual reality, and a collection of over 9,000 audio-visual works.